juhasev/sample-ninja-help/rewards-virtual-incentives.md

 54.229.122.21,54.78.215.225,3.249.234.89,34.248.240.14
 ```

 > Login to Virtual Incentives Admin Panel.
-Select the API tab from the top menu, then click on Whitelist and paste the IPs to both Development and Producted IP whitelists.
+Select the API tab from the top menu, then click on Whitelist and paste the IPs to both the Development and Production IP whitelists.

 #### Manage Rewards

 In the Virtual Incentives world, you subscribe to a catalog that is tailored to you.
-If you want to customize your catalog, you need to contact your presentative at Virtual Incentives.
+If you want to customize your catalog, you need to contact your representative at Virtual Incentives.

 #### Disable